vinberg88/manjaro/README.md

-# Manjaro Linux for WSL - Easy setup!
+# Manjaro for WSL and Windows 11 - Easy setup!

 > Easy Manjaro setup for Windows 11 and WSL2.